 Focus on processes, not just tasks

 That's precisely what the team at Foot Anstey did.
-When faced with the opportunity to pitch a client, the firm looked at not only the size of the work, but the manner in which it had been performed in the past.
+As they explained in this Thomson Reuters webinar when faced with the opportunity to pitch a client, the firm looked at not only the size of the work, but the manner in which it had been performed in the past.

 For one, ten, or even a hundred documents, the ROI on setting up an automation probably isn't there.
 But scaled across multiple clients or within bigger deals, the numbers can easily reach into the thousands.
 That's where automation shines.